KenYew/python-playground/README.md

 # O(n) Time | O(n) Space
 def invertBinaryTree(tree):
-    # Initialise a queue of nodes to keep track of nodes in FIFO order
+    # 1: Initialise a queue of nodes to keep track of nodes in FIFO order for BFS
     queue = [tree]
     while len(queue):
-        # Pop the first-in element of the queue (FIFO order)
+        # 2: Pop the first-in element of the queue (FIFO order)
         node = queue.pop(0)

-        if node is None: # if we reach a branch end of the BT, skip the below code and iteration continue
+        # EDGE: If we reach a branch end of the BT, skip the below code and iteration
+        if node is None:
+            continue

-        swapLeftAndRight(node) # helper function to swap node.left and node.right objects of the current node
+        # 3: Call helper function to swap the node.left and node.right objects of the current node
+        swapLeftAndRight(node)

-        # to traverse down the BT, we keep appending the available nodes (to the left and right) down the tree
+        # 4: To traverse down the BT, we keep appending the available nodes (to the left and right) down the tree
         queue.append(node.left)
         queue.append(node.right)
     return tree # return the mutated BT after all nodes are popped from the queue